readthedocs/sphinx_rtd_theme/docs/contributing.rst

 .. code-block:: console

     # Builds an updated version of the docker image
-    $ make docker-images
+    $ docker-compose build

     # Runs the docker environment and builds the assets.
 The container exits after completing the build.
-    $ make docker-run command=build
+    $ docker-compose run sphinx_rtd_theme build

     # Runs the development webserver
-    $ make docker-run command=dev
+    $ docker-compose run sphinx_rtd_theme dev

-Every time you change the Node or Python requirements, you will need to rebuild images with ``make docker-images``.
+Every time you change the Node or Python requirements, you will need to rebuild images with ``docker-compose run sphinx_rtd_theme build``.
 If you change SASS or JS, you will need to rebuild assets.

-If you need a different setup, refer to ``Makefile`` to see the exact method used to invoke the Docker environment.

 Testing
 =======